Mauritius Profile

 Next

-Today Mauritius, with its population of 1.266 million (2019), is seen as an ideal tourist attraction as well as having growing financial and industrial sectors.
+Since 1992, Mauritius has maintained a stable democracy and, according to the 2017 Democracy Index compiled by the Economist Intelligence Unit that measures the state of democracy in 167 countries, ranks 16th worldwide and is the only African-related country awarded 'full democracy' status.
+Today Mauritius, with its population of 1.263 million (2022), is seen as an ideal tourist attraction as well as having growing financial and industrial sectors.
 However this rise in economic growth has seen many turn to industrialisation for employment creating family strains, addictions and increases in crime.
 UNICEF report, "child abuse and violence against women, sexual exploitation, increasing drug and alcohol dependency among young people and the exclusion of children with disabilities all are cause of concern."
 Despite the overall wealth, for many living in Mauritius life is one of poverty, often going to bed hungry without having basic needs met particularly in the neglected rural regions of Mauritius and on the island of Rodrigues in particular where 40% of the population lives below the poverty level.
 However, extreme poverty across the islands is rare, running at around 1% with an economy that mainly depends on tourism and exports of textiles to Europe and the United States.
-Mauritius is in 66th place out of 189 countries and territories in 2019 when ranked in terms of life expectancy, literacy, access to knowledge and the living standards of a country in 2019.
+Mauritius is in 72nd place out of 191 countries and territories in 2021 when ranked in terms of life expectancy, literacy, access to knowledge and the living standards of a country in 2019.

 Although best known for its tropical locale, tourists can take time to travel to the mountainous interior of the main island that includes the Black River Gorges National Park, the largest protected forest of Mauritius, where you can see many endangered species of plants and animals and get a breathtaking view of Alexandra waterfalls (above) as you amble through the hiking trails.
 Other lesser known facts about the island include the fact that Mauritius was the only home to the now extinct Dodo and, in typical European style, within eighty years of Europeans discovering the island and the Dodo, it had become extinct being unable to fly or walk away from the colonisers with the required haste to maintain its safety.